 - This is in the context of approving of eugenics where he invented a method of regulated sexual intercourse, allowing it only at special festivals where people are given sexual partners via a fixed lottery.
 This lottery would be fixed in order to trick people of 'good breeding stock' to mate with each other and produce strong children.

 - Furthermore, children with 'defects' would be disposed of at birth.

 - Plato believed that it is only philosophers who should rule over the lands.

-- Plato believes that only people who have been proven time and time again to make judgements that are in the best interests of society without clouding their judgement with personal interests should be fit to rule.
+- Plato believed that only people who have been proven time and time again to make judgments that are in the best interests of society without clouding their judgment with personal interests should be fit to rule.

-- He believed that abolishing family units and replacing it with a state nursery that would sieze and take care of everyone's (including rulers') children would be best for society, since the children would not have any family-related biases and so would be completely loyal to the state.
+- He believed that abolishing family units and replacing it with a state nursery that would seize and take care of everyone's (including rulers') children would be best for society since the children would not have any family-related biases and so would be completely loyal to the state.

 The 'Magnificent Myth' or 'Noble Lie'